sje30/lse/lse-eglen.md

 In response, I would suggest that journal editors are under no compulsion to accept papers for review that use RRS.
-If the editor notes that the journal's copyright requirements will conflict with the RRS, then the editor should simply desk-reject the paper rather than risk a conflict at the acceptance stage.
-I would however hope that enlightened journal editors might have pause to think whether their journal truly requires restrictive copyright transfer arrangements, rather than simply a licence to publish the author's work.
+If the editor notes that the journal's copyright requirements will conflict with the RRS, in the first instance I would suggest that journal editors might reconsider their journal's copyright requirements.
+All that is needed is a licence to publish from the authors, rather than any transfer of copyright.
+Failing that, if the journal intends to ignore the RRS, and require copyright transfer at acceptance that could negate the RRS, then instead the editor should desk reject the submission.
+It will then be up to researchers to decide for themselves in whose interests the journal is acting.

 ### How many papers will be green OA vs gold OA?